awslabs/chorus/docs/src/app/page.md

 ## What is Chorus?

-Chorus is a generalizable framework for collaborating with and orchestrating teams of autonomous agents.
+Chorus is a generalizable framework for collaborating with and orchestrating teams of autonomous agents with advanced collaboration patterns.
 It focuses on the collaboration layer, simplifies the development and scaling of agent teams, and facilitates seamless collaboration between agents.

 ---